vincent2v/photobooth/Installation-on-Debian.md

 sudo gpasswd -a www-data plugdev
 ```

-If you like to use the printer you also have to add your webserver user to the `ld` group:
+If you like to use the printer you also have to add your webserver user to the `lp` group:
 ```
 sudo gpasswd -a www-data lp
 ```